skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He struggled with his own ideals and began to see not just the world he had been shown, but what was hidden behind strong doors and clean clothes.
-He used his fathers influence and status (which was now Magistrate) to look into some of the accusations levied against the prisoners of the keep.
+He used his fathers influence and status (which was now magistrate) to look into some of the accusations levied against the prisoners of the keep.
 He was shocked to find out that jails were full, usually for the smallest of offenses, but almost always having to do with monies owed to the office of the protector.
 Crimes against